k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md

 - Install Apache web server.
 - Disable SELinux.
 - Make sure you have the latest Redhat/CentOS operating system, including all patches.
-- Hardware - TDB
+- Hardware - TDB.

 [Click for more details about Exago Technical Specifications](https://support.exagoinc.com/hc/en-us/articles/216396637-Technical-Specifications).

 ## Installation on Linux

-1. Download the ExagoBI installer: ExagoInstaller_vXXX.X.X.XXX.tgz from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.
+1. Download the ExagoBI installer: ExagoInstaller_vXXX.X.X.XXX.tgz from [here](https://download.k2view.com/index.php/s/ZjnHGpA6HORtjnH) into a temporary directory.

-2. Download the the K2View additional files and installation script from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.
+2. Download the the K2View additional files and installation script from [here](https://download.k2view.com/index.php/s/ZjnHGpA6HORtjnH) into a temporary directory.

 3. Open a CLI, move to the temporary directory and extract the downloaded file by running the following command as a user with root permissions: